finnianr/Eiffel-Loop/doc/Contents.md

 1. [./example/net/EROS/signal-math/signal-math.html signal-math.ecf] is a multi-mode command-line application with 2 client modes and 2 server-test modes.
 2. [./example/net/EROS/server/signal-math-server.html signal-math-server.ecf] performs the same calculations as the server mode of demo 1 but is multi-threaded and has a graphical user interface to control the thread logging context visible in terminal console.

-**Build Notes**

-When including the `eros.ecf' in your project it is necessary to define a custom variable `eros_server_enabled'.
-To build a server application set the value to `true'.
-To build a client application set value to `false'.
 ## Basic Networking Classes
 * Extensions for ISE network sockets.
 * Class to obtain the MAC address of network devices on both Windows and Linux.